Only a principal broker can hire a licensed personal assistant

 - The manner and means by which the licensed personal assistant is to be compensated, including reference to any principal broker authorization; and if necessary

-- A provision that a licensed personal assistant shall in all instances have the same agency relationships with clients as the principal broker.
+- In all instances, a provision that a licensed personal assistant shall have the same agency relationships with clients as the principal broker.

 Only a principal broker can hire a licensed personal assistant.